I have gradient dyed a yarn "cake" and a yarn ball and now I wanted to try gradient dyeing a hank of yarn in the crockpot.

 I am a firm believer that the longer the dye sits the better it sets.
 Plus it will continue to exhaust any residual dye that may be in the pot and will make it easier to rinse in cold water in the morning, without any worries about varying temps and felting.

-In the morning I took the skein out of the crockpots – gently squeezing out excess water.
+In the morning I took the hanks out of the crockpots – gently squeezing out excess water.
 I then placed them in a cold water bath with soap (I use Dawn dish soap) and then rinsed them under cold running water.
 Do not agitate - just rinse and lightly squeeze out the water.

 I love how these came out!!